 As with any statute, mitigating factors can confuse a lay person, however, consulting with a reputable Tampa dog bite lawyer can illuminate the law.

 Common Injuries From Dog Bites

 In addition to showing liability, in order to ask a judge or jury for compensation, a dog bite victim will need to show they suffered some form of injury, whether physical or mental or property damage.
 In addition to the psychological trauma that can accompany a dog bite, dog bite victims may suffer from scarring, torn muscles and ligaments, and damaged nerves.
 In severe cases, there may also be physical deformation caused by numerous bites.
 Photographs and medical records will help show the extent of the attack and can help inform whether a dog owner should be held liable.

 Consulting With a Tampa Dog Bite Lawyer

 If you or your loved one have been injured because of a dog bite or a bite from another animal, speaking with a Tampa dog bite lawyer can provide you more information about your legal options.
-Not all cases are the same, and it’s imperative that you discuss your specific incident with a highly-trained Tampa dog bite lawyer so you can receive the most pertinent legal advice.
+Not all cases are the same, and it’s imperative that you discuss your specific incident with a highly-trained Tampa personal injury attorney so you can receive the most pertinent legal advice.